hamidliii/flixapp/README.md

 <img src="http://g.recordit.co/j4a1LtUkPC.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+The most challengin part was part with image fetching and showcase in the app.